 Heads and Directors must distribute the written procedures to all members eligible to be considered for Merit and PSA.
 These procedures must address the process for Joint Appointments, if applicable.
 All faculty members eligible for consideration for merit or PSA shall submit to the Head a summary of their relevant scholarly, teaching and service activities and may include an indication of the nature and significance of the activities.
 After awards are confirmed and implemented, the Unit Head unit must distribute a list to all eligible faculty member of those faculty members who are awarded merit and a list of those awarded PSA (but not the amounts).

-All full-time continuing members of the bargaining unit who are active on both June 30 and July 1, 2015 are eligible for merit and PSA.
-This includes members in full-time (including those on Reduced Appointments) academic ranks (Professor, Associate Professor, Assistant Professor, Instructor I, Instructor II, Senior Instructor, Professor of Teaching), Librarians, Program Directors and 12-month Lecturers.
-This includes tenure, tenure-track and full-time without review appointments.
-Please note that Sessional Lecturers and part-time faculty members are not eligible for merit and PSA.
+All full-time continuing members of the bargaining unit who are active on both June 30 and July 1, 2020 are eligible for merit and PSA.
+This includes members in full-time (including those on Reduced Appointments) academic ranks (Professor, Associate Professor, Assistant Professor, Acting Assistant Professor, Assistant Professor of Teaching, Associate Professor of Teaching, Professor of Teaching), Librarians, Program Directors and Lecturers (50% time or greater).
+Please note that Sessional Lecturers and part-time faculty members, other than Lecturers, are not eligible for merit and PSA.

 To be considered for merit members must have had active service during the merit review year (normally April 1 to March 31).
 Members continue to be eligible for consideration for merit awards and PSA while on leave, although leave may reduce the period of review.